mike-ward/mike-ward.github.io/_posts/2013-08-09-asynccommand-implementation-in-wpf.md

 ---
 layout: post
-title:  AsyncCommand Implementation in WPF
+title: 'AsyncCommand Implementation in WPF'
 ---
 I found this nifty implementation of a asynchronous command using the new [async/await](http://msdn.microsoft.com/en-us/library/vstudio/hh191443.aspx) syntax in C# 4.5 in some code I was reviewing.
 Nice abstraction.